informatics-lab/s3-fuse-flex-volume/README.md

 ### goofys

-Goofys will only mount a specific bucket so you much provide the `bucket` option.
+Goofys will only mount a specific bucket so you must provide the `bucket` option.

 ```yaml
 volumes: